Azure/PSRule.Rules.Azure/docs/using-templates.md

     Metadata links take priority over naming convention.
     For details on both options continue reading.

+!!!
+Tip
+    Linking templates also applies to Bicep modules when you are using `.json` parameter files.

 ### By metadata

 A parameter file can be linked to an associated template or Bicep module by setting metadata.